pkardas/notes/books/ddia.md

 ## Chapter 9: Consistency and Consensus

 Tolerating faults - keeping the service functioning correctly, even if some internal component is faulty.
-The best way of building fault-tolerant systems is to find some general-purpose abstractions with useful guarantees (eg. transactions).
+The best way of building fault-tolerant systems is to find some general-purpose abstractions with useful guarantees (e.g. transactions).

-When working with a database that provides only weak guarantees (eg. eventual consistency), you need to be constantly aware of its limitations (eg. when you write and immediately read there is no guarantee that you will see the value you just wrote).
+When working with a database that provides only weak guarantees (e.g. eventual consistency), you need to be constantly aware of its limitations (e.g. when you write and immediately read there is no guarantee that you will see the value you just wrote).

 LINEARIZABILITY (atomic consistency, strong consistency, immediate consistency) - is to make a system appear as if there